hips-app/hips-back/README.md

 ```sh
 mvn spring-boot:run -Plocal
 ```
 As mentioned above this shorter version doesn't require just an appropriate `properties` file, but also a `maven` profile specified in the `pom.xml` file.
+The `local` profile is already provided but others must be created before being used.

 After the output stops, go to `localhost:8008` you can start testing the API, using the following endpoints: